 As the demand for distance education and training increases, the need for formal qualifications in their delivery becomes more pressing.
 Those students who currently work or aspire to work in distance education and training and whose personal commitments demand a flexible and accessible graduate-level program, may find Athabasca University’s MEd program the path to a more rewarding career.

 The MEd program is unique in several ways.
 It is housed at Athabasca University, one of the world’s leading open universities.
-All courses for the degree are delivered via a variety of distance education media, including the Internet.
+All courses for the degree are delivered online and use a variety of learning platforms and communication tools.
 There are no face-to-face requirements for completion of the degree.
 Tuition rates are affordable.
 Up to 12 course credits may be transferred from other institutions (refer to MEd Program Regulations).

 Program participants work in diverse distance education and training settings such as business firms, government agencies, voluntary and professional associations, hospitals and other health-care organizations, schools, colleges, and universities.